 BlueJeans is a video call app aimed at business users.
 It works on desktop and mobile apps and within most browsers.
 This video call app claims a list of features like high-quality video, screen sharing, recording, and integration with various other business apps like Trello and Slack.
 BlueJeans even touts that it comes with “Dolby Voice,” so now you can listen to your boss yell at you in super clear audio.
-It was announced in mid-April 2020 that Verizon plans to buy BlueJeans.
-No idea what that means for BlueJeans' future, but Verizon has long opposed net neutrality measures which raises the question: Will other video call apps get throttled on Verizon in favor of BlueJeans?
-We hope not.
+In May, 2020 Verizon closed their deal to buy BlueJeans.
+Can you hear us now?
+Hopefully.

 Links to privacy information

 Does this product meet our Minimum Security Standards?

 Standards-based encryption is used in transit and at rest.
 Bluejeans does not offer end-to-end encryption.